-FUND means the rules contained in the Investment Funds sourcebook published by the FCA as part of their Handbook of rules made under the Act as it may be amended, supplemented or replaced from time to time.
+FUND means the rules contained in the Investment Funds sourcebook published by the FCA as part of the FCA Handbook of rules made under the Act for the time being in force (as amended or replaced).

 Fund Accountant means Northern Trust Global Services SE, UK branch, or such other entity as is appointed to act as fund accountant to the Company from time to time.